ketanjain070104/cse15l-lab-reports/lab2.md

 # **LAB REPORT 2**
 This report covers the guide to creation of a new server, my fix to a bug discussed in lab 3 and my experience and something new I learnt in these past 2 labs.
 ## **Part 1**
 The implementation of the described web server was somewhat similar to the Server.java and NumberServer.java file given to us in lab 2.
 I made some changes to these files, keeping most of the code similar.
-The code for the server looks as follows.
+The code for the server looks as follows:
 ```
 # StringServer.java
 import java.io.IOException;